 The Bottom Line

 Finding a bay leaf substitute for your next cooking project is not as hard as you may think.
 These substitutes are herbs that many of us already have on our spice racks or pantries and use on a day-to-day basis in the kitchen.
-Aside from the great flavor that these leaves will impact in your food – especially if they are slow cooked -, the potential health benefits are something that should make you want to consume them often.
+Aside from the great flavor that these leaves will impact in your food – especially if they are slow cooked -, the potential health benefits are something that might make you want to consume them more often.
 Just remember to take out the leaves once you have finished cooking.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!